SINTEF/Splipy/README.rst

 Splipy
 ======

 This repository contains the Splipy packages.
-Splipy is a python package for building spline geometries.
-It is designed primarily for analysis use, and therefore allows fine-grained control over many aspects which is not possible to achieve with conventional CAD tools.
+Splipy is a pure python library for the creation, evaluation and manipulation of B-spline and NURBS geometries.
+It supports n-variate splines of any dimension, but emphasis is made on the use of curves, surfaces and volumes.
+The library is designed primarily for analysis use, and therefore allows fine-grained control over many aspects which is not possible to achieve with conventional CAD tools.

 Resources
 ---------

-* `Getting-started guide <https://github.com/sintefmath/Splipy/tree/master/doc/Tutorial>`_ - tutorial page (run with `jupyter <http://jupyter.org/>`_ to get interactive features)
+* `Getting-started guide <https://github.com/sintefmath/Splipy/tree/master/doc/Tutorial/Getting%20Started.ipynb>`_ - tutorial page (run with `jupyter <http://jupyter.org/>`_ to get interactive features)
 * `Examples page <https://github.com/sintefmath/Splipy/tree/master/examples>`_ - stand-alone executables of different applications
 * `API documentation <http://sintefmath.github.io/Splipy>`_ - technical details on all functions